-Check shipping carton and machine for damage before unpacking.
+Check shipping carton for damage before unpacking.
 Carefully remove packaging materials, parts and machine from shipping carton.
 Always check for and remove protective shipping materials around motors and moving parts.
+Foam weather stripping under the tables near the cutterhead should remain in place.
 Lay out all parts on a clean work surface.